-Relocated students are also accounted for in the district's student spending impact.
-An estimated 3,225 students came from outside the county and lived off campus while attending the colleges in FY 2020-21.
+Relocated students are also accounted for in the SDCCD's student spending impact.
+An estimated 3,917 students came from outside the county and lived off campus while attending the colleges in FY 2021-22.
+The off-campus expenditures of out-of-county students supported jobs and created new income in the county economy.13

-The average costs for students appear in the first section of Table 2.4, equal to \$14,388 per student.
+The average costs for students appear in the first section of Table 2.4, equal to \$21,098 per student.
 Note that this table excludes expenses for books and supplies, since many of these costs are already reflected in the operations impact discussed in the previous section.
-We multiply the \$14,388 in annual costs by the 9,436 students who either were retained or relocated to the county because of the SDCCD and lived in-county but off campus.
+We multiply the \$21,098 in annual costs by the 9,777 students who either were retained or relocated to the county because of the SDCCD and lived in-county but off campus.
 This provides us with an estimate of their total spending.
-Altogether, off-campus spending of relocated and retained students generated total sales of \$135.8 million, as shown in the bottom row of Table 2.4.
+Altogether, off-campus spending of relocated and retained students generated gross sales of \$206.3 million, as shown in the bottom row of Table 2.4.